windytan/redsea/README.md

 Note that `rtl_fm` will tune a bit off; this is normal and is done to avoid the DC spike.

+### Listening and decoding live

+The `--feed-through` option allows you to use both the original signal and the decoded RDS via different streams.
+For example, the signal can be listened to using `sox`, while RDS groups are printed to stderr:

+    $ rtl_fm -M fm -l 0 -A std -p 0 -s 171k -g 40 -F 9 -f 87.9M |\
+    > redsea --feed-through |\
+    > play -t .s16 -r 171k -c 1 -

 ### Decoding MPX from a file or via sound card

 It's easy to decode audio files containing a demodulated FM carrier.
 Note that